“Hi, my name is Dai and I’m an addict.”

-The gist of it is that ‘self-responsibility’ implies power, independence and accountability – there’s no weakness when we are accountable.
+The gist of it is that ‘self-responsibility’ implies power, independence, and accountability – there’s no weakness when we are accountable.
 People in my community, at the end of the day, choose to either move their bodies with purpose or not.
 It’s their choice and not dependent on the support of a group (aka our tribe).
 At the end of the day it’s our own choice – our free will – if we opt to pursue personal lifestyle changes like improving our fitness or not.
-A tribe of like-minded, supportive people are great, but it is never the sole reason people succeed at reaching a personal health, fitness or lifestyle goal.
+A tribe of like-minded, supportive people is great, but it is never the sole reason people succeed at reaching personal health, fitness, or lifestyle goal.

 I have to agree with Mark’s observation about addicts and alcoholics – that when I ventured out to meetings, it was implied that for me to successfully treat my addiction, I would NEED the support of the groups.
 Again, this made me feel powerless, which for those that know me and know me well, this is NOT me.